Configure Azure ATP sensor settings

-After the Azure ATP sensor is installed, do the following steps to configure the Azure ATP sensor settings.
+After the Azure ATP sensor is installed, do the following to configure Azure ATP sensor settings.

 In the Azure ATP portal, go to Configuration and, under the System section, select Sensors.

 Click on the sensor you want to configure and enter the following information:

 Description: Enter a description for the Azure ATP sensor (optional).

 Domain Controllers (FQDN) (required for the Azure ATP standalone sensor, this can't be changed for the Azure ATP sensor): Enter the complete FQDN of your domain controller and click the plus sign to add it to the list.
 For example, dc01.contoso.com

 The following information applies to the servers you enter in the Domain Controllers list:

 - All domain controllers whose traffic is being monitored via port mirroring by the Azure ATP standalone sensor must be listed in the Domain Controllers list.
 If a domain controller isn't listed in the Domain Controllers list, detection of suspicious activities might not function as expected.

 - At least one domain controller in the list should be a global catalog.
 This enables Azure ATP to resolve computer and user objects in other domains in the forest.

 Capture Network adapters (required):

 For Azure ATP sensors, all network adapters that are used for communication with other computers in your organization.

 For Azure ATP standalone sensor on a dedicated server, select the network adapters that are configured as the destination mirror port.
 These network adapters receive the mirrored domain controller traffic.